Fahrenberg/Extensions/README.md

 - isHidden

 ## Color
-- PlatformColor either UIColor or NSColor to compile or iOS or macOS.
+- PlatformColor either UIColor or NSColor to compile for iOS or macOS.
 - Use HexColor (String) to get or set hex colors
 - Make Color Codable:  init(from: decoder), encode(to: Encoder)